developersworkspace/Docker-Samples/redis-cluster/README.md

 `docker build -t redis7006 ./redis7006`

-This will the build individual docker containers for each of the 6 instances.

 Before we continue we want to change to our home directory

 `cd ~`

-To run all the containers, run the following commands.
+To run all the containers, execute the following commands

 `docker run -d --net=host redis7001`